devowlio/wp-changelog/packages/multilingual.md

 All notable changes to this project will be documented in this file.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

+# 1.5.0 (2021-02-16)

+### feat

+* introduce new function to iterate all language contexts
+* introduce new Output Buffer plugins and TranslatePress compatibility (CU-cew7v9)

+### fix

+* add TranslatePress stub to translate a complete page
+* compatibility with TranslatePress (CU-cew7v9)
+* compatibility with WPML and PolyLang; defaults are not correctly created on installation (CU-e50f0d)

+### perf

+* do not translate JSON with TranslatePress, use single HTML string

 # 1.4.0 (2021-02-02)